CHAMPION316/Gourmet-Chow-Restaurant/README.md

 ## User Stories

-- As a user, I expect to navigate the website with ease of use.
+1. As a user, I expect to navigate the website with ease of use.
-- As a user, I expect to find the food menu as fast as possible.
+2. As a user, I expect to find the food menu as fast as possible.
-- As a user, I expect to find the restaurants phone number as fast as possible.
+3. As a user, I expect to find the restaurants phone number as fast as possible.
-- As a user, I expect to find the restaurants address as fast as possible.
+4. As a user, I expect to find the restaurants address as fast as possible.
-- As a user, I expect to book a table with a number of guests.
-- As a user, I expect to cancel my booking if plans change before hand.
+6. As a user, I expect to cancel my booking if plans change before hand.
-- As a user, I expect to be able to download the menu as a pdf if possible.
+7. As a user, I expect to be able to download the menu as a pdf if possible.
-- As a creator, I expect the user to find what they need on the main page.
+8. As a creator, I expect the user to find what they need on the main page.
-- As a creator, I expect the user to find the address of the restaurant within the first 45 seconds.
+9. As a creator, I expect the user to find the address of the restaurant within the first 45 seconds.
-- As a creator, I expect the user to enjoy a simplistic menu that isn't all over the place.
+10. As a creator, I expect the user to enjoy a simplistic menu that isn't all over the place.

 &nbsp;